mmistakes/jekyll-theme-skinny-bones/about/index.md

 This is a work in progress.

 Just a little something I'm using to jump start a site refresh.
-Super alpha and super incomplete, use and abuse at your own risk.

-Keep in mind, this is **not a theme** and will need styling and additional markup to really sing.
+I like to think of it as a starter for building your own Jekyll site.
+I purposely keep the styling minimal and bare to make it easier to add your own flare and markup.